shuup/shuup-guide/source/orders.rst

    .. image:: orders/orders-menu.png

-2. Select the order for which you want to create a payment
+2. Select the order for which you want to create a payment.

    .. image:: orders/select-order.png